WHO WE ARE

 Steven has experimented on and off in the construction industry.
 He could probably build you a house, but admits it would likely burn down and/or collapse before long.
 He learned 2 things working with contractors: working outside in BC is only fun May-September, and technical ability means nothing if you can’t stay organized, on-schedule, and maintain open communication with your client.

 In his personal life, Steven enjoys playing games with his friends (with equal love to both board and video games).
 He’s a terrible hockey player whose key ability is keeping his team in good spirits on the bench as they march to defeat.

 This is what holds it all together.
 The glue between the People and the Values.

 The cold reality of information technology is there is no singular method for doing pretty much anything.
 Traditionally, every technician learns how to do something differently, with the same goal in mind, while reaching radically different results.
 The only way to ensure that each interaction with a client is handled in a manner that drives an exceptional experience is to build, document and train on processes that can be repeated.
 These processes become the backbone of how Superion ensures our People are following our Values.
 This in turn results in our Exceptional Client Experience.

 Let’s start with ‘Hello’, and have a quick chat.

 No cost.
 No obligation.

-Superion Inc. is a Canadian owned and operated company that serves businesses with their IT Support and Managed IT Services needs in Abbotsford, Langley, Surrey, Delta, Richmond, Burnaby, Vancouver, New Westminster, Coquitlam, and across Canada.
+Superion Inc. is a Canadian owned and operated company that serves businesses with their IT Support and Managed IT Service needs in Abbotsford, Langley, Surrey, Delta, Richmond, Burnaby, Vancouver, New Westminster, Coquitlam, and across Canada.